albertwo1978/atst/terraform/README.md

 ## Setting the Azure Storage Key
 Azure storage is very similar to how Redis has a generated key.
 This generated key is what is used at the time of writing this doc.

-Grab the key from the "Access Keys" tab on the cloud storage bucket
+Grab the key from the "Access Keys" tab on the cloud storage account

 ![Cloud Storage Keys](images/azure-storage.png)